-- 1.1 Existing state support programmes through social transfer / distribution schemes continue to be implemented to secure conflict affected population's livelihoods. - 1.2 Strategic needs of the conflict affected populations are met by establishing an extensive network/stock of raw materials and other resources reserves; - 2.1 The Ukrainian government is implementing a support programme on IDPs' housing based on a clear strategy; - 2.2 The Ukrainian government has put in place a support programme for repairs of war affected buildings in the residential sector allowing returns of people to original housing in liberated areas; - 2.3 The Ukrainian government co-finances jointly with donors a new programme within the Energy Efficiency Fund with view to support 'build forward better' of war affected buildings in the housing sector. - 3.1 Smaller farms, especially those that are not recorded in the Register of Legal Entities, are registered in a consolidated State Agrarian Register (SAR); - 3.2 A Production Support Grant (PSG) scheme is established through SAR's payment module and allows direct payments to small farms of less than 120 ha based on EU state support standards; - 3.3 A National Food Security online platform is legally consolidated and in regular use by all actors of food value chains.
+- 1.2 Strategic needs of the conflict affected populations are met by establishing an extensive network/stock of raw materials and other resources reserves; - 2.1 The Ukrainian government is implementing a support programme on IDPs' housing and school facilities rehabilitation based on a clear strategy; - 2.2 The Ukrainian government has put in place a support programme for repairs of war affected buildings in the residential sector allowing returns of people to original housing in liberated areas; - 2.3 The Ukrainian government co-finances jointly with donors a new programme within the Energy Efficiency Fund with view to support 'build forward better' of war affected buildings in the housing sector. - 3.1 Farms (i.e. legal entities and individual agricultural producers), especially those that are not recorded in the Register of Legal Entities, are registered in a consolidated SAR; - 3.2 A Production Support Grant (PSG) scheme is established by the Ukrainian State Fund for Support of Farms through SAR and allows direct payments to farms (i.e. legal entities and individual agricultural producers) of less than 120 ha and/or that keep less than 100 heads of cows based on EU state support standards; - 3.3 A National Food Security online platform is legally consolidated and in regular use by all actors of food value chains.